fruux/fruux.github.io/page/3/index.md

         <section class="box box--news">
             <h1>News</h1>
                             <article class="blog-entry">
                     <time>Mar.
+12th, 2016</time>
+                    <h1><a href="http://sabre.io/blog/2016/sabre-xml-1.4.1-release">sabre/xml 1.4.1 released</a></h1>
+                    <p>We just released sabre/xml 1.4.1.
+This release contains an improvement in
+parsing clark-notation strings.
+We now cache the result of these, which can result in significant speed-ups for large documents with lots of repeating xml element names.</article>
+                <hr />                            <article class="blog-entry">
+                    <time>Mar.
 10th, 2016</time>
                     <h1><a href="http://sabre.io/blog/2016/sabre-dav-2.1.10-release">sabre/dav 2.1.10 released</a></h1>
                     <p>We just released sabre/dav 2.1.10.
 This release fixes a small issue with